ddsbook/blog/2014/drafts/data-exploration-in-r.md

 The `sapply()` function is akin `map()` functions in other languages.
 There at a plethora of `*apply()`'s in base R and extended with `plyr`.
 They let us perform operations across entire objects, and are especially useful when needing to apply a function (like `gtest()`) that was not built to handle vectorized operations.
 There's [some](http://rforwork.info/2012/04/29/apply_vs_for_loops_in_r/) [debate](http://kbroman.wordpress.com/2013/04/02/apply-vs-for/) as to whether `*apply()` functions are more optimal than `for` or `while` loops, but I like the `apply()` idiom.

 	:::SLexer
+	# add expected and actual values to the summary data frame
 	desc.asn.ct.sum <- join(desc.asn.ct.sum, desc.asn.expected.df)
 	desc.asn.ct.sum$actual <- mapply(gtest, desc.asn.ct.sum$freq, desc.asn.ct.sum$expected)

+	# stick the frequency occurance totals with each summary value
+	# in future posts I'll prlby just use data.table idioms
 	desc.asn.ct.sum$total.freq <- sapply(desc.asn.ct.sum$description, function(x) {
 	  desc.tot.df[desc.tot.df$description == x,]$freq
 	})

+	# this give us the max gtest() value
 	tmp <- desc.asn.ct.sum[order(-desc.asn.ct.sum$actual),]
 	desc.asn.expected.df$actual <- sapply(desc.asn.expected.df$description, function(x) {
 	  max(tmp[tmp$description == x,]$actual)